hugosoliveira/AC_Code_Analyzer/README.md

 ## In GNU Linux

-If you run linux, you already know what to do.
+If you run linux, most probabily you already know what to do.
+If not, install python using the package manager of your Linux Distribution.

 #### Note: This is an ongoing code, I will add mode features in the future.